Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Coarse interval structures

-On the other hand, suppose we are given a coarse interval space $(X,d,\I)$.
-By axiom (I3), for any $a,b,c\in X$, we can always choose a point in $[a,b] \cap [b,c] \cap [c,a]$, denoted by $\mu(a,b,c)$, which is invariant under any permutation of $\{a,b,c\}$.
-Making such a choice for all $a,b,c$ gives us a ternary operator $\mu$ on $X$ satisfying (M1) and (M2), called the \emph{induced (ternary) operator} of $\mathcal{I}$.
-Note that by axiom (I3), $\mu$ is uniquely determined up to bounded error.
+On the other hand, suppose we are given a coarse interval space $(X,d,[\cdot,\cdot])$.
+Axiom (I3) implies that for any $a,b,c\in X$ we can always choose a point in $[a,b] \cap [b,c] \cap [c,a]$, denoted by $\mu(a,b,c)$, which is invariant under any permutation of $\{a,b,c\}$ (i.e., the choice satisfies axiom (M2)), while (I1) and (I3) together ensure that we can only choose $a$ for the triple $a,a,b$ ensuring that it also satisfies (M1).
+Making such a choice for all $a,b,c$ gives us a ternary operator $\mu$ on $X$ which we will refer to as the \emph{induced (ternary) operator}.
+By axiom (I3), $\mu$ is uniquely determined up to bounded error.

 Our proof that the induced ternary operator is a coarse median operator on $X$ is inspired by Sholander's argument in \cite{sholander1954medians}, though more care needs to be taken with the estimates introduced by the coarse conditions.
 For clarity we divide the proof into several lemmas.